 Don’t Be Afraid to Toss Things

 If you’re like most homeowners, lots of “stuff” builds up in your living space over time.
 The longer you live somewhere, the more stuff accumulates.
 In the winter, it’s easy to let things pile up and hide in closets or junk drawers rather than properly storing or disposing of them.
-Use your spring cleaning efforts as an opportunity to trash, recycle, upcycle or sell items you no longer need.
+Use your spring cleaning efforts as an opportunity to trash, recycle, upcycle, or sell items you no longer need.

 One more thing before you implement these tips to make your spring cleaning easier.
 Breathe!
 Take a few deep breaths before you begin and allow yourself breaks.
-Pacing yourself is important for your overall health.
+Pacing yourself is crucial for your overall health.